• Link to Facebook

 What PIP Doesn’t Cover

-• Punitive damages: Extra punishment money lives in the liability court.
+• Punitive Damages: Extra punishment of money lives in the liability court.

 • Experimental care: “reasonable and necessary” stops at cutting-edge treatments.

-• Non-crash injuries: slip on spilt milk at a grocery store?
-Different claim entirely.
+• Non-crash Injuries: Slip on spilled milk at a grocery store?
+Different claims entirely.

 Do I Need Personal Injury Protection?